 Our policies at MGSC are undergoing review.
 More policies will be added below as they are finalised.

-includes – Student Code of Conduct; Attendance; Uniform; Anti-bullying; Responsible use of electronic communications; Library Use; Head Lice inspections; Recording and publication of student images; and In-class excursions, PE classes, House and interschool sport program
+includes – Student Code of Conduct; Attendance; Uniform; Bullying Prevention; Responsible use of electronic communications; Library Use; Head Lice inspections; Recording and publication of student images; and In-class excursions, PE classes, House Sport, interschool sport program and independent travel.

 It is parents and guardians’ responsibility to ensure your child attends school every day.
 Learn about your responsibilities and what you can do to help your child’s attendance.
 Schooling is compulsory for children and young people aged from 6 -17 years.
 School participation will help your child develop important skills, knowledge and values to further their learning and participation in the community.
 Attending school every day also helps your child develop crucial social and emotional skills such as good communication, resilience and the ability to work in teams.
 Children and young people who regularly attend school and complete Year 12 have better health outcomes, better employment outcomes, and higher incomes across their lives.
 For more information: https://www.education.vic.gov.au/school/parents/behaviour/Pages/attendance.aspx